DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

 ...
 ```
 ### Structure of enhanced data
 The enhanced data is delivered as a set of ZIP files in a folder representing a year like `EHDwC 2020.zip`.
-Each of these ZIP file contains further sub-ZIP files representing single days like `enhanced-time-and-sales-cusip-2020-01-02.zip`.
+Each of these ZIP files contains further sub-ZIP files representing single days like `enhanced-time-and-sales-cusip-2020-01-02.zip`.
 Finally, in these sub-ZIP files you can find TXT files representing the trading bond data of a specific day, like `enhanced-time-and-sales-cusip-2020-01-02.txt`.

 ```
 ├── EHDwC 2020.zip